barchart/cmdty-pricing-network/docs/content/faq.md

 #### Who do I contact for support issues?
 Please email mds@barchart.com and a ticket will be automatically generated to track your request.

+#### More information?
+For more information, contact us directly at cmdty@barchart.com.
+We’d be happy to answer any questions you may have.

 ## Data and Delivery

 #### How can I access the data?